gotgotaind/aind-sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
+A:
-A: In each unit, we look for naked twins and remove their values from the other boxes in same unit
+The constraint here is that if we have naked twins, both values can only appear in the boxes of those twins.
+So in each unit, we look for naked twins and remove their values from the other boxes in same unit.
+The constraint propagate from the two naked twin boxes to all the other boxes of the same unit.
+The solution will be faster because there will be less possible values to test in the search function.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
+A:
+We already applied constraint propagation to solve the usual sudoku problem.
+The only difference here is that the constraint is propagated to diagonals of the puzzle while is was before only propagated to horizontal, vertical and 3x3 boxes.
-A: We add the two diagonals in the units list so that all the constrain propagation functions we already implemented also apply to those diagonal units
+To implement this constraint extension, we add the two diagonals in the units list so that all the constrain propagation functions we already implemented also apply to those diagonal units

 ### Install